prooph/proophessor/docs/tutorial/introduction.md

 In the script above we created our first message of type `Command`.
-We also used `Prooph\Common\Messaging\PayloadTrait` in conjunction with the `Prooph\Common\Messaging\PayloadConstructable` interface to instantiating our command with a `payload` - a simple array - and get access to it using `$this->payload` within the message.
+We also used `Prooph\Common\Messaging\PayloadTrait` in conjunction with the `Prooph\Common\Messaging\PayloadConstructable` interface to instantiate our command with a `payload` - a simple array - and get access to it using `$this->payload` within the message.
 While this is a very easy and fast way to create message classes it is completely optional.
 The most important thing to note here is that `Prooph\Common\Messaging\Command` implements `Prooph\Common\Messaging\Message`